naheller/gamepad-news/src/pages/posts/2018-11-16-samurai-rpg-kenshi-hits-steam-next-month-after-12-years-in-development.md

 Today, Lo-Fi has finally entered the home stretch, with four full-timers and over 30 freelancers and volunteers contributing.

 _Kenshi_ is an esoteric mix of RPG elements, squad-based control, and city-building features.
-It features a post-apocalyptic world of cannibals, bandits, slavers, beasts, and you, the player.
+It features a post-apocalyptic world of cannibals, bandits, slavers, beasts, and you, a "nameless, weak character."

 Hunt makes it abundantly clear that you are _not_ the chosen one: "What I really love in a game is when you can take a nameless, weak character under your wing and train them up until they’re the strongest character you have," he says.